 “Tradition” vs. Self Defense

-Hopefully the answer to whether or not the “gi” is specifically traditional has been answered.
-It might be better to say that it became traditional to Kodokan Judo, but jujutsu has always been far larger than one school.
+Hopefully any question as to whether or not the “gi” is traditional has been answered.
+It might be better to say that it became so in Kodokan Judo, but jujutsu has always been far larger than one school.

 First, jiujitsu/jujutsu is not a fighting art limited to whether anyone is wearing a specific type of clothing.
-That would hardly be a very practical method of fighting, and it is surprising that experienced instructors would even harbor this view, unless they are wrongly extrapolating a sport-specific approach to self defense grappling.
+That would hardly be a very practical method of fighting at all, and it is even surprising that experienced instructors would harbor this view.

 Most people, most of the time, wear clothes.
-Some clothes will not hold up to many kinds of gi-grappling grips, unless the guy happens to be wearing a denim jacket and jeans.
-Clothing might be used in other ways, however, akin to gi grips, that could be helpful in defensive situations, and let’s not forget that people wear belts, they carry backpacks, bags, some wear robust necklaces and bracelets, neck ties, etc.
+Some clothes will not hold up to the kinds of gi-grappling grips used in sport fighting, unless the guy happens to be wearing a denim jacket and jeans, a suit coat, or vest.
+Clothing might be used in other ways, however, akin to gi grips, that could be helpful in defensive situations.
+And let’s not forget that people wear belts, they carry backpacks, bags, some wear robust necklaces and bracelets, neck ties, etc.